 Professor of SCM, MIT-Zaragoza International Logistics Program

-Research Associate, MIT Center for Transportation & Logistics
+Research Affiliate, MIT Center for Transportation & Logistics

-Alejandro Serrano is Director of the Máster en Dirección de Supply Chain at ZLC, Professor of Supply Chain Management at the MIT-Zaragoza International Logistics Program, and Research Associate at the MIT Center for Transportation and Logistics.
+Alejandro Serrano is Professor of Supply Chain Management at the MIT-Zaragoza International Logistics Program, and Research Associate at the MIT Center for Transportation and Logistics.
 At ZLC he is also in charge of Corporate Outreach in Spain and the Supply Chain and Finance Initiative.
 He teaches regularly at other masters and executive programs both in Europe and Latin America.

 He obtained his BSc degree in Industrial Engineering from the University of Zaragoza, his MBA degree from IESE, and his PhD and MSc degrees in Logistics and Supply Chain Management from the MIT-Zaragoza Logistics Program.
 As a doctoral student, he spent time at MIT, Harvard Business School, and the Kennedy School of Government.
 His research interest is the link between Finance and Operations.